PiotrNamysl/Plan-UZ-API/Readme.md

 <h1>Plan UZ API</h1>

-<p>This project has been created for society, so everybody can write it's own application for looking on University of
+<p>This project was created for the community, allowing everyone to develop their own application for viewing the University of Zielona Góra schedule.

-Zielona Góra schedule.</p>
+</p> <p><b>The project is currently under development.</b></p>